Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

-In particular, $\pi_0(\EndSpace{X})$ surjects onto the matrix ring $M_g(\Z)$. \end{lem} \begin{proof} When dealing with wedges of circles, the claim follows since wedges of circles are classifying spaces of free groups and the abelianization map $\End(F_g)\to M_g(\Z)$ is surjective.
-For general $d$ one only needs to observe that $X$ and $Y$ are the reduced suspensions of corresponding wedge of circles.
-The $(d-1)$-fold suspension of an appropriate basepoint preserving map between wedges of circles realizes any prescribed homological action. \end{proof} From Corollary \ref{cor:factoring through homological action} it follows that a map of spaces induces on $\gr H^*_c(F(X,n))$ an action that factors through the cohomology $H^*(X)$.
-This uniquely characterize the polynomial structure on $\gr H^*_c(F(X,n))$. \begin{cor}[\textbf{Uniqueness}] If $\Psi'(-,n)$ is any polynomial functor that restricts to $\gr^p H^{p+*}_c(F(X,n))$ when evaluated on $\tilde{H}^*(X)$, naturally in $X$.
-Then $\Psi'(-,n)\cong \Psi^p(-,n)$, the functor from Theorem \ref{thm:graded polynomiality}.
-In fact, it is already unique when restricting to the subcategory of wedges of $d$-dimensional spheres for any fixed $d\geq 1$. \end{cor} \begin{proof} By naturality in $X$, there is a natural isomorphism $\Psi^p[n,\tilde{H}^*(-)]\cong \Psi'[n,\tilde{H}^*(-)]$.
+as functors out of the full subcategory of finite wedges of spheres.
+Then $\Psi'(\n,-)\cong \Psi^p(\n,-)$, the functor from Theorem \ref{thm:graded polynomiality}.
+In fact, it is already uniquely determined by its restriction to the subcategory of wedges of $d$-dimensional spheres for any fixed $d\geq 1$.

+\end{cor} \begin{proof} By naturality in $X$, there is a natural isomorphism $\Psi^p(\n,\tilde{H}^*(-))\cong \Psi'(\n,\tilde{H}^*(-))$.
 In particular, the two functors agree on every homomorphism $H^*(X)\to H^*(Y)$ induced by a map of spaces.
 But since the previous lemma shows that these include all integrally defined homomorphisms, and since the integer lattice is Zariski dense in the space of all linear maps, the two polynomial functors must agree on all linear maps. \end{proof}

 A structural consequence of the polynomiality of $\gr H^*_c(F(X,n))$ is that it factors into Schur functors, as discussed in \S\ref{sec:prelim polynomial functors}.
 Explicitly,